MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 ```

 Thus if you run `query { item(id: 1) { id name } }` GQL query, `@cache` will generate `Item` and `Item:1`
-tags automatically for you, and will put the resolver value to the cache with the generated tags for further validation.
+tags automatically for you, and will put the resolved value into the cache with the generated tags for further validation.
 The same works with a simple list, when you run `query { items { id name } }` - the directive will detect
 `[Item]` list and will extract `ID` values from each entry and will generate the following tags -
 `Item`, `Item:1`, `Item:2` and so on.